List of SB19 live performances

-The Filipino boy band SB19 have headlined several concerts and performed live at awards ceremonies, on television, and on other occasions.
-The boy band was formed in 2016 by a local subsidiary of the South Korean entertainment company, ShowBT, by selecting the members from a talent search to undergo training.
-While they debuted in 2018 with the single "Tilaluha", the mainstream success of their next single, "Go Up" (2019), helped them appear on several local television shows.
-The group staged their first concert tour, the Get in the Zone Nationwide Concert, in several cities in the Philippines from 2019 to 2020; its opening night at Cuneta Astrodome sold out 3,500 free tickets in three minutes.
+The Filipino boy band SB19 has headlined several concerts and performed live at awards ceremonies, on television, and on other occasions.
+The band was formed in 2016 by a local subsidiary of the South Korean entertainment company, ShowBT, by selecting the members from a talent search to undergo training.
+While the group debuted in 2018 with the single "Tilaluha", the mainstream success of their next single, "Go Up" (2019), helped them appear on several local television shows.
+They staged their first concert tour, the Get in the Zone Nationwide Concert, in several cities in the Philippines from 2019 to 2020; its opening night at Cuneta Astrodome sold out 3,500 free tickets in three minutes.
 They received the Wish Breakthrough Artist of the Year at the 2020 Wish 107.5 Music Awards, and performed "Go Up"—their first live performance at an award ceremony.

 At the height of the COVID-19 pandemic in the Philippines, SB19 staged several livestream concerts from 2020 to 2021.
 Their first, SB19: Live from Manila, was livestreamed in 2020, with the proceeds from its reshowing donated to the victims of Typhoon Vamco.
-In support of their first extended play (EP), Pagsibol (2021), the boy band headlined Back in the Zone in August 2021, which was named one of the most successful online concerts, reporting 14,000 unique simultaneous viewers.
-The band co-headlined another online concert, Forte: A Pop Orchestra Concert, with 4th Impact in October 2021.
+In support of their first extended play (EP), Pagsibol (2021), the band headlined Back in the Zone in August 2021, which was named one of the most successful online concerts, reporting 14,000 unique simultaneous viewers.
+They co-headlined another online concert, Forte: A Pop Orchestra Concert, with 4th Impact in October 2021.
 The group celebrated the third anniversary of their debut with a two-day online concert, Our Zone, livestreamed from the Araneta Coliseum in November 2021, with performances of previously unreleased songs.
 They also performed at several virtual music festivals, including two virtual editions of the Philippine–Korea Cultural Exchange Festival in 2020 and 2021.